anoff/plantbuddy/readme.md

 #### Local development

-For devleoping the function locally:
+For developing the function locally:

 ```sh
 # get a copy of the environment config